 During the Festival, other prizes – not awarded by the Jury – will be also given (including the People’s Choice Award, awards from sponsors).

-The official announcement of the Jury’s decisions will be made public on 8th December 2019 during the Final Gala.
+The official announcement of the Jury’s decisions will be made public on 13th December 2020 during the online Final Gala.
 During the Gala, the winners will receive symbolic cheques visually representing the prizes.
-The actual financial prizes will be transferred to winners’ bank accounts after the end of the Gala – by 15th January 2020.
+The actual financial prizes will be transferred to winners’ bank accounts after the end of the Gala – by 15th January 2021.

 The entry of a film into the Film Competition is equal to a permission for: presentations of the film during the Festival and using fragments of the film in marketing materials.
 The submitter grands his or her permission for publication of information concerning the film (in written and photographic form) both at the Festival website and in all official Festival publications and press materials.

 All additional film presentations outside the Festival programme require a separate permission of the film producer.